livepeer/leaderboard-serverless/README.md

 $ vercel dev
 ```

 This will start a local server on `localhost:3000`

+##### ENV Variables

+For the endpoints to run you must define a storage options through environment variables.

+Either one of
+- MONGO=<mongodb+srv://...>
+- POSTGRES=<postgres://...>

+## Storage Options

+Both MongoDB and Postgres are supported, your favorite storage layer is enabled simply through choosing either to connect to through its respective environment variable.

 ## API